HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 - Best for: Small teams or businesses that need to automate follow-ups, schedule client meetings, and track finances more closely

-- Pros: Adds booking and automation tools, integrates with QuickBooks, supports two users, removes “Powered by HoneyBook” branding from client-facing pages
+- Pros: Adds booking and automation tools, integrates with QuickBooks, supports two users, and removes “Powered by HoneyBook” branding from client-facing pages

 Premium plan: $129/month or $109/month billed annually